 Assessing Your Approach

 You may find yourself puzzled by an employee’s apparent lack of motivation.
 You pay a decent salary and do not understand why this person is not performing well.
-The first step to real understanding is to accept the fact that what motivates you may or may not motivate your subordinates.
-Take a moment and priorities the following motivating factors according to what is important to you:
+The first step to real understanding is to accept the fact that what motivates you may or may not be effective in motivating your staff.
+Then, you need to reflect on your approach.

 - Good salary

 - Fringe benefits

 - Pleasant working environment

 - Interesting and challenging work

 - Recognition for doing a good job

-• Cooperation of people I work with
+- Cooperation of the people I work with

 - Feeling of personal accomplishment

-• Participation in decisions that affect me
+- Participation in decisions that affect me

-• Opportunities for promotion and growth
+- Opportunities for promotion and growth

-• Clear understanding of what is expected of me
+- Clear understanding of what is expected of me

-• Loyalty and fairness of my manager/supervisor
+- Loyalty and fairness of my manager/supervisor

 Now go back over the same list and identify the order you think your subordinates would choose.

 Identifying Your Managerial/Supervisory Role

 Good leadership is getting people to do what you want them to do because they want to do it.
 So, you must first understand employees’ needs and then show them the benefits of moving them from where they are to where you want them to be.
 In other words, find out the WIIFT: What’s In It For Them.

-• They are more concerned with organizational recognition than their recognition at the managerial/supervisory level
+- More concerned with organizational recognition than their recognition at the managerial/supervisory level

 - Salary and fringe benefits